Himanshu484/patients_clustering/README.md

 ## Overview

 This repository contains the implementation of a groundbreaking study that applies Topological Data Analysis to the Women's Ischemia Syndrome Evaluation (WISE) study dataset [1].
-Our research demonstrates how TDA can effectively segregate women into distinct patient subsets with significantly different long-term mortality risks, representing a paradigm shift toward precision medicine in cardiovascular care [1].
+Our research demonstrates how TDA can effectively segregate women into distinct patient subsets with significantly different long-term mortality risks, representing a paradigm shift toward precision medicine in cardiovascular care.

 ## Research Background